Mac System Preferences/System Settings Not Responding? 8 Fixes

 100,000+ Satisfied Users Worldwide

-Here is how to free up RAM:
+Steps to free up RAM:

-1. Free download, install, and launch BuhoCleaner.
+1. Download, install, and launch BuhoCleaner.

-2. Click Toolkit in the Sidebar>Free Up RAM>Start.
+2. Click Toolkit in the sidebar > Free Up RAM > Start.

 Free up RAM with BuhoCleaner

-3. Wait for the process to be completed.
+3. Wait for the process to complete.

 7. Run First Aid with Disk Utility

-2. Select Disk Utility in the Recovery Mode window>Click Continue.
+2. Select Disk Utility > Continue.

-3. Select your startup disk on the sidebar.
+3. Select your startup disk.

-4. Click First Aid on the toolbar>Run.
+4. Click First Aid > Run.

 Run First Aid with Disk Utility